-So, today, I am going to try to explain exactly how manage living without electricity or running water or a flush toilet.
+So, today, I am going to try to explain exactly how to manage living without electricity or running water, or a flush toilet.
 You might be surprised!

 Living without Electricity